aavilaherrera/mappgene-archived/README.md

-# Massively Parallel and Portable Genomic Sequence Analysis (mappgene)
+# Massively Parallel and Portable Genomic Sequence Analysis (Mappgene)

 Mappgene is a genomic sequence analysis workflow designed for high-performance computing.
 It currently wraps V-pipe (https://github.com/cbg-ethz/V-pipe) with a collection of useful scripts for deployment in almost any Linux environment.